Skip to content

 Belfast Zoo

-The zoo is located in Belfast, Northern Ireland and its one of the best attractions in the city with more than 300,000 visitors a year.
-It’s home to more than 1,200 animals and 140 species.
+The zoo is located in Belfast, Northern Ireland, and is one of the best attractions in the city.
+It attracts more than 300,000 visitors annually and is home to 1,200 animals and 140 species.

 Titanic Belfast